Mendel at 200 webinar series

 View seminar recording

-Edith Heard, EMBL: 7 September
+Edith Heard, EMBL: date tbc

 Title: Epigenetics and it’s contributions to phenotypic variation within and between individuals: lessons from the X chromosome

-Edith and her laboratory have been recognised by many prizes, most recently the L’Oréal-UNESCO For Women in Science International Award, the Hansen Family Award, the Karl Bonhoeffer Award, Inserm Grand Prix, the European Society for Human Genetics Award and the Prix René et Andrée Duquesne of la Ligue contre le cancer.
-Edith is an Honorary Fellow of Emmanuel College, at the University of Cambridge, a Fellow of the Royal Society, an EMBO Member, a Foreign Associate of the National Academy of Sciences (US), an International Member of the National Academy of Medicine (US), a Member of the German National Academy of Sciences Leopoldina, a Corresponding Member of the Royal Academy in Denmark, a member of Elected member of Académie des sciences, Institut de France, and she has an Honorary Degree Doctor of Science Honoris causa at the University of Cambridge and an Honorary Professor Degree at the University of Heidelberg.
-Edith has participated in numerous scientific boards and is currently a member of the Scientific Advisory Board of the CNRS (France), the BRIC (Copenhagen, Denmark), the IMBB (Crete, Greece), the Crick Institute (London, UK) and the WHO Science Council.
+Edith and her laboratory have been recognised by many prizes, most recently the L’Oréal-UNESCO For Women in Science International Award and she is a Fellow of the Royal Society, an EMBO Member, and a Foreign Associate member of the National Academy of Sciences (US), an International Member of the National Academy of Medicine (US), a Member of the German National Academy of Sciences Leopoldina, a Corresponding Member of the Royal Academy in Denmark, an Elected Member of Académie des Sciences, Institut de France, and she has an Honorary Degree Doctor of Science Honoris causa at the University of Cambridge, an Honorary Professor Degree at the University of Heidelberg and an Honorary Doctor Degree at the University of Uppsala.

-All welcome zoom link
+All welcome OS6, Oakfield House or zoom link

 Edit this page